-In line with the progressive dividend policy practiced since many years, the Board of Directors will propose to the Ordinary Annual General Meeting (AGM) in March 2016 an ordinary dividend of CHF 1.30 per share for the financial year 2015.
-The ordinary dividend thereby would be CHF 0.15 or 13.0% higher than last year.
+In line with the progressive dividend policy practiced since many years, the Board of Directors will propose to the Ordinary Annual General Meeting (AGM) in March 2017 an ordinary dividend of CHF 1.50 per share for the financial year 2016.
+The ordinary dividend thereby would be CHF 0.20 or 15.4% higher than last year.

-Payment date for this dividend, if approved by the AGM, is set starting April 5, 2016 (record date: April 4, 2016; ex-dividend date: April 1, 2016).
+Additionally, the Board of Directors proposes to distribute a special dividend of CHF 3.00 per share to reduce excess cash for the benefit of shareholders.
+Payment date for these dividends, if approved by the AGM, is set starting March 29, 2017 (record date: March 28, 2017; ex-dividend date: March 27, 2017).